Kiran7007/Interview-Preparation/docs/kotlin.md

 // loadUser(orderId) // Compilation error
 ```

-Instead of:
+- Instead of:

 ```kotlin
 fun loadUser(id: String)
 fun loadOrder(id: String)
 ```

-you get:
+- You get:

 ```kotlin
 fun loadUser(id: UserId)
 fun loadOrder(id: OrderId)
 ```

-**Important:** Value classes are not guaranteed to be allocation-free in every situation.
+- Important: value classes are not guaranteed to be allocation-free.
 They can be boxed when used with generics, nullable types, arrays, reflection, or certain APIs.

 ---

 ## Does `ConcurrentHashMap` make all operations thread-safe?

-* Individual map operations are thread-safe.
+- Individual map operations are thread-safe.
-* A sequence of operations can still have a race condition.
+- A sequence of operations can still have a race condition.

-For example:
+- For example:

 ```kotlin
 if (!cache.containsKey(id)) {